The honest version of Laravel vs Node.js

 - Node.js wins for real-time workloads (chat, collaboration, live data), heavy concurrency, and teams that already write JavaScript on the frontend.

 - Whatever you pick, do not pick a framework your team has never shipped in.
-That adds months.
+That alone adds months.

 Table of contents